r3c/creep/README.md

 To install Creep, checkout repository somewhere and create a symbolic link in your `$PATH` to main executable file `creep.py` (located in `src` directory).
-While this is not mandatory (you can prefer to call Creep using full path in command line), it's surely more convenient.
+While this is not mandatory (you can prefer to call Creep using full path to `creep.py`) it's surely more convenient.

     $ cd creep
     $ sudo ln -s src/creep.py /usr/bin/creep
     $ creep -h # display help

-Once Creep is install, go to your project folder and follow next section to create a your first environment configuration file.
+Once Creep is installed go to your project folder and follow next section to create a your first environment configuration file.

 Environments